bustroker/shirka.domotics/voice/readme.md

 espeak -w tts.wav "Hello world"
 ```
 tts.wav is generated in `/home/app` folder in the container, which is mapped to `/vagrant/voice/tts` folder in vagrant VM, which is in turn mapped to `shirka.domotics/voice/tts` folder in host.

-Reproduce it from the host to listen to it.
+Reproduce wav from VM
+´´´

+´´´

 ### generate `wav` file manually in RPi
 - build image